NguyenHenry@missouri.edu Director, National Center for Soybean Biotechnology Missouri

 Everybody is welcome to join this initiative!

-We invite you to organize for the 18th of May 2013 a fascinating activity related to plants attracting and interacting with the public.
+We invite you to organize for the 18th of May 2014 and 2015 a fascinating activity related to plants attracting and interacting with the public.
 May 18th will be the very Fascination of Plants Day and most events will be organised for this day.
-In addition, where this is not suitable, events will be organised throughout the week of 13-19 May 2013.
-Just contact your National Coordinator or the EPSO Coordinator Trine Hvoslef-Eide email@example.com to discuss and get guidelines for using the Fascination of Plants Day.
+In addition, where this is not suitable, events will be organised throughout the month 3 - 31 May .
+Just contact your National Coordinator or the EPSO Coordinator Trine Hvoslef-Eide firstname.lastname@example.org to discuss and get guidelines for using the Fascination of Plants Day.
 The Fascination of Plants Day corporate design can be downloaded for free at the “PR-toolbox” on this webpage to be used to prepare, hold and report on this day, see “Main Menu”.

 The Fascination of Plants Day will be backed up by a range of events in public spaces, theatres, cafes, central city squares and parks designed to get everyone thinking about plants.